 A trading site

-The post became a meeting point for Native nations (the Hurons, Algonquins and Montagnais).
-They came to barter their furs for European products such as metal axes, swords, blankets, knives, and copper pots.
+Members of different Indigenous Nations, like the Huron (Wendat), Algonquins and Montagnais, came to the trading sites to barter their furs for European products such as metal axes, swords, blankets, knives, and copper pots.

 Relays on the territory

 Starting in the 1670s, a large number of trading posts were established further inland, around the Great Lakes.
-A trading post’s location was chosen based on two criteria: firstly and foremost, its proximity to navigable waterways, and secondly, its proximity to Native nations involved in the fur trade.
+A trading post’s location was chosen based on two criteria: firstly, its proximity to navigable waterways for transport, and secondly, its proximity to Indigenous Peoples for fur trading.

 See also – Traces of the past: